greg-raven/Department-21/_posts/2014-12-02-general-public-notice.md

 Please be advised I am sick to death of receiving questions about my dog who mauled:

 - 3 Muslims sitting on a rug next to my back wall,
-- 6 illegal’s wearing Obama t-shirts,
+- 6 illegal's wearing Obama t-shirts,
 - 4 Democrats wearing Pelosi t-shirts,
 - 2 rappers,
 - 5 phone operators who asked me to press #1 for English,